Choose your program, change the world.

 The University respects academic diversity and provides opportunities to explore more than one field of study.
 While its programs maintain a strong professional focus, Carnegie Mellon encourages you to think in innovative ways.
 In a community with seven colleges and programs, the academic options are as varied as the students who pursue them.

 The Carnegie Mellon community is rich with diversity, not only in terms of the majors available but also in the backgrounds of our students.
-They represent every state in the United States, more than 65 foreign countries, and a variety of talents, ideas, and personalities.
+They represent 49 states, 60 countries, and a variety of talents, ideas, and personalities.
 You will meet students from all over the world pursuing all kinds of majors.

 Research—it’s not just for scientists anymore!